 Governance (Decision-making)

 This topic comes first because in order to stick together and feel that the situation is mostly fair, you have to agree on how to decide and who decides.
-Here’s our template for writing up your group’s agreements:
+Here are our guidelines for writing up your group’s agreements:

 Legal Structure